 A black eye looks bad as the bruising gets worse, but it usually heals well on its own.
 Use ice packs to reduce pain and swelling.

 You can skip a trip to the doctor if you can see normally and move your eye.
 However, limited eye movement and double vision could mean your eye socket is fractured, and you should be seen in the emergency department.

 A corneal abrasion is a scratch that can happen when you’re poked in the eye or get debris in your eye.
 It’s usually painful and causes redness and mild blurred vision.

 Don’t rub your scratched eye or wear contact lenses while it is healing.
 The scratch should heal in a few days.

 You should seek emergency medical care if you know that debris is embedded in your eye or your vision is very blurry.
 For less serious abrasions, you may want your eye doctor to check how the scratch is healing.

 Getting hit directly in the eye by a fast-moving object like a paintball, racquetball or hockey puck calls for an immediate trip to the emergency department.
 These injuries can lacerate or rupture your eye and lead to severe and permanent vision problems.

-“People who have severely decreased vision, an abnormal shaped pupil or redness over their iris or pupil need to be seen immediately,” Anderson said.
+“People who have decreased vision, an abnormal shaped pupil or redness over their iris or pupil need to be seen immediately,” Okorie said.